 The Tuition Assistance Application form and detailed instructions are in the Forms and Documents section of the State of Vermont website.
 Employees must complete the first two sections and their Department Approving Authority must complete the third section.

-The Application must be MAILED to the Department of Human Resources BEFORE the Spring or Fall Cycle of the Tuition Assistance Program.
-The dated postmark from the US Postal Service determines whether or not the submission deadline has been met.
+The Application must be RECEIVED by the Department of Human Resources BEFORE the Spring or Fall Cycle of the Tuition Assistance Program.

 Department of Human Resources